codeborne/klite/TUTORIAL.md

 ```

 This will add all annotated methods from `TodoRoutes` to the context as route handlers.
 In some frameworks, this can is called "Controller" or "Resource".
-You free to use any name in Klite.
+You are free to use any name in Klite.

 ## Dependency injection